 Even without a value proposition you probably have a pretty good idea what it is.
 I know we did at CCCC.
-For the nine years I’ve been here, these words have been used many times in our management discussions.
-We knew they were important, but over the last year as we’ve been thinking about strategy in a particular way, the four words of our value proposition jumped off the page as the four critical words to describe our value proposition to our members.
-We confirmed them when we looked over our theory of change and asked ourselves what our members really needed from us, because the same four words came to mind.
-So while none of them are new to us, our commitment to them over and above many other good and valuable things we do, is new.
+For the first nine years I was here, these words were used many times in our management discussions.
+We knew they were important, so when we started thinking afresh about strategy, four words jumped off the page as the four critical words to describe our value proposition to our members.
+We confirmed them when we looked over our theory of change and asked ourselves what our members really need from us, because the same four words came to mind.
+So while none of them were new to us at the time, our commitment to them over and above the many other good and valuable things we do, is new.

-Our value proposition is only four words (with brief definitions):
+Our value proposition is only four words (the brief definitions are for internal use):

 - Credible: What we produce is correct and no member should feel the need to get a second opinion